komoot/photon/README.md

 Photon comes with a python suite to test search relevance.

-First, install pytest: `pip install pytest`, then `cd test`, and run `py.test`.
+### Running

+First, install `pytest` if not already installed:

+    pip install pytest

+then:

+    cd test
+    py.test

+For a global help, type:

+    py.test -h

+Tests are split by geographical area, so you can run only a subset of all the tests, for example because your local database only contains a small area, or because you want to focus on some data.

+Available subset: `germany`, `france`, `iledefrance`.

-If we want to run only a subset of the tests, run `py.test -m iledefrance` for example.
+If you want to run only a subset of the tests, run for example

+    py.test -m iledefrance

+What if I want to have details about the failures?

+    py.test --tb long

+How can I stop at first failing test?

+    py.test -x

 ## Licence
 _Photon_ software is open source and licensed under [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0)